groundtruth/dse_styles/README.md

-# DSE Styles
+# VIC Styles

-Stylesheets for DSE layers used at Groundtruth.
+Stylesheets for Victorian state-level geodata layers used at Groundtruth.

 These are written in [GeoServer CSS](http://docs.geoserver.org/latest/en/user/community/css/index.html) but this repository tracks the styles in both CSS and the SLD generated from them.